Deep-Perception/challenger-setup/README.md

 1. Ubuntu 24.04 LTS Desktop
 2. Intel i5 or better CPU to run CPU inference portion of the Demo
 3. One Hailo-8 AI accelerator (no kernel module installed, our scripts will install the correct version)
-4. 4 video sources consisting of any combination of ONVIF cameras, direct RTSP links or directly attached USB cameras.
+4. 4 video sources consisting of any combination of ONVIF cameras, direct RTSP links and directly attached USB cameras.
 1920x1080 30FPS sources preferred.
 5. System that supports VA-API h264 encode and decode (Most Intel and AMD integrated and discrete graphics cards supported)

 ## Initial Setup on clean Ubuntu 24.04 LTS Desktop Installation